cogneon/lernos-sketchnoting/en/lernOS-Sketchnoting-Guide-en.md

 ## Week 7: Comprehensibility

 Do you hear me?
-This week you are testing whether your sketch notes convey the statements you intended.
+This week you are testing whether your Sketchnotes convey the statements you intended.

 **As preparation**